 all hearts; the godly avoid their company.
 May this never be our character!
 Top of Page

-75. “I know, O LORD, that thy judgments are right, and that thou in faithfulness hast afflicted me.”
+75. “I know, O LORD, that thy judgments are right, and that thou in faithfulness hast afflicted me.”“I know, O LORD, that thy judgments are right.”
+He who would learn

 more must be thankful for what he already knows, and be willing to